 The Study of the Stars is like charity...best begun at home!!!

 Socrates is credited with the saying “Philosophy begins in Wonder”.
 The fascination with the night sky and sense of wonder it stimulates had driven our ancestors for millennia to observe and record, through changing seasons, patterns and precision, to creating farmer’s almanac and to building great monuments and memorials.
 To understand and navigate our night sky we need to know a lot more about our planet, our fellow occupants in the solar system and our one star, the sun.
 From these basics to full-fledged star gazing, identifying and tracking stars you need resources of many kinds.
 As a family of serious Astronomy buffs we do have a vast collection of these resources.
 From books to personal teaching videos we have resources that will help you take a fantastic voyage by yourself.
 Most urban areas these days produce light pollution from city lights to head and street lights.
 Unless and until you are sure you can learn the basics in terms of Astronomy in theory and use the multimedia resources we suggest, please make sure you do not buy any gadgets.
 No telescopes not even a set of binoculars.

-Read the Myths and learn to identify the 88 Constellations
+Study the Legends and Myths and learn to identify the 88 Constellations

 The Greek Legend – The Pleiades-

 According to the ancient Greeks, the Pleiades were seven sisters.
 In Greek, the word “pleiades” means “doves.”
 Their parents were Pleione and Atlas who was condemned by Zeus to support the Heavens on his shoulders.
 One day, the Pleiades were traveling with their mother and met the hunter Orion.